15 best knowledge management software and tools for 2023

 Ease-of-use

-If your employees don’t find it easy to work with a digital tool, they will be reluctant to use it, and your organization won’t see the positive impact of implementing it.
+If your employees don’t find it easy to work with a digital tool, they will be reluctant to use it.
+Hence, you will not see the positive impact of implementing this tool.

 Make sure that the knowledge management tool you choose is user-friendly and doesn’t require extensive training.
-Easy onboarding saves you and your employees time.
+Easy employee onboarding saves everyone time.

 Feature set

-Here are the features to look for when choosing a knowledge management software:
+Here are the features to look for when choosing a knowledge management tool:

-One of the most important functions of knowledge management software is to contain the knowledge and make it accessible.
-Employees should know where to look for information and be sure that it’s the single source of truth.
+One of the most important functions of knowledge management software is to securely contain your company knowledge and make it accessible (to all the right people).
+Employees should know where to look for information and be confident that the documents they find are current.

 The search functionality helps employees find the information they’re looking for.
-To do that, a good search function has to be able to search universally throughout the knowledge management system and email digest, as well as throughout third-party tools to deliver any result that could be possibly related to the information people are seeking.
+To do that, a search function has to be able to crawl through the knowledge management system, email digest, and other third-party tools, to deliver any result that could be related to the information people are seeking.

-Collaboration features are what create a system of interconnected apps and help you avoid using redundant tools.
+Collaboration features create a system of interconnected apps and help you avoid using redundant tools.
+They also make human error less likely, save your team tremendous amounts of time, and increase data security.

-A lifecycle management feature notifies you when it’s time to update content.
-With the best knowledge management software, the lifecycle management feature automatically archives outdated content.
+A lifecycle management feature notifies you when it’s time to update content and automatically archives outdated content.

 Content and user analytics allow you to gain insight into: